asu-cactus/Spark-Partitioning/README.md

 **Code style notes**
 1. Python indentation and tabs = 4 spaces.
 (We are using Python 3)
 2. Bash script indentation and tabs = 2 spaces.
-3. Set up the Scalafmt plugin and use the `.scalafmt.conf` for auto formatting.
+3. Set up the Scalafmt plugin and use the `.scalafmt.conf` for auto formatting scala code.